ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

        * Fill Code: EUCLIDEAN CLUSTER EXTRACTION
        * ========================================*/

-   Follow along with the PCL tutorial, insert code in this section.
+   Copy and paste the following code beneath the banner.

-   Copy and paste the following beneath the banner.
+   First we create a KdTree object to use as the search method of our cluster extraction.

    .. code-block:: c++